pippyn/icloud3/Readme.md

 *Note:* The accuracy and retry count are displayed in the `info` attribute field (*GPS.Accuracy-263(2)*) and on the `poll_count`  attribute field (*2-GPS*).
 In this example, the accuracy has been poor for 2 polling cycles.

 **unit_of_measurement**
-The unit of measure of distances. *Valid values are 'km'for kilometers, 'mi' for miles*
+    The unit of measure of distances.
+    *Valid values: 'km', 'mi' for kilometers, miles* *Default: mi *